 - The Ballroom at Bayou Place is hosting an event that gives back to the community with its New Year’s Eve Party.
 Proceeds from the ticketed event benefit The Houston Ballet Nutcracker Market and Houston Ballet Foundation.

 - City Centre will host a New Year’s Eve party on the plaza with live music by Bristol Fashion, confetti drop at midnight and 60-second fireworks show.

 - Hotel Sorella, also in City Centre, will ring in the New Year at the Farewell 2017 party in the Monnalisa Bar with live music by The After Party and AJ Vallejo’s Southtown.
 The hotel is also offering packages for accommodation and party entry.

 - Clé will be hosting its annual Clé Presents: NYE 2018 party from 10 p.m. to 2 a.m.

-- Also, NYElectric 2018, Hotel Derek’s party, includes four hour complimentary food and drinks, two DJs and an electric countdown to the New Year.
-Tickets are required and can be purchased here.
+- Also, NYElectric 2018, Hotel Derek’s party, includes four-hour complimentary food and drinks, two DJs and an electric countdown to the New Year.
+Tickets are required.

 - Swanky Bar Bleu offers a red carpet experience with its New Year’s Eve Ball.
 With hookah, stilt walkers, confetti canons and more, the event will have everyone celebrating in style.